wangchaohahh/tensorflow-DDT/README.md

 ![result](https://raw.githubusercontent.com/wangchao66/tensorflow-DTN/master/tsne.PNG)

-Figure.2 shows that the target categories are discriminated better by the target classifier (larger class-to-class distances), which suggests that our method of classifiers is a reasonable extension to previous deep feature adaptation methods.
+Figure.2 shows that the target categories are discriminated better by the target classifier (larger class-to-class distances), which suggests that our method is a reasonable extension to previous deep feature adaptation methods.